jlshen2011/literatures/causal-inference/README.md

 Ignorability refers to that given pre-treatment covariates, treatment assignment is independent from the potential outcomes.
 This is one of the fundamental assumptions for many causal inferecnce methods

 ### Types of treatment effects
 The objective for causal inference is to estimate the treatment effect from the observational data.
-The treatment effect can be measured at the population, treated group, subgroup, and individual levels.
+The treatment effect can be measured at the population, treated group, subgroup, and individual levels:
 * Average treatment effect (ATE): At the population level, the treatment effect is called the average treatment effect (ATE).
 * Average treatment effect on the treated (ATT): For the treated group, the treatment effect is called the average treatment effect on the treated group (ATT).
 * Conditional average treatment effect (CATE): At the subgroup level, the treatment effect is called conditional average treatment effect (CATE).
 * Individual treatment effect (ITE): At the individual level, the treatment effect is called individual treatment effect.

 ## Controlled experiments, A/B testng